-A peaceful labor strike at Christmas 1831 turned into a full-blown slave revolt, leaving thousands dead and hundreds of plantation houses in smoking ruins.
-While the rebels lost their military gamble, their sacrifice galvanized public opinion, resulting in emancipation through the British Empire two years later.
+A peaceful labor strike in 1831 turned into a full-blown slave revolt, leaving thousands dead and hundreds of plantation houses in smoking ruins.
+While the rebels lost their military gamble, their sacrifice galvanized public opinion, resulting in emancipation through the British Empire.

-Island on Fire is a dramatic day-by-day account of this transformative uprising, the first full portrait of its enigmatic leader Samuel Sharpe, and a poignant glimpse of the dreams of the enslaved people who died fighting for their liberty.
-Coming May 12, 2020.
+Island on Fire the dramatic day-by-day account of this transformative uprising, the first full portrait of its enigmatic leader Samuel Sharpe, and a poignant glimpse of the dreams of the enslaved people who died fighting for their liberty.

 “Tom Zoellner is completely right that the 1831-32 revolt in Jamaica helped break the back of slavery in the British Empire.
 It’s high time that we had a book like the splendid one he has written: a highly readable but carefully documented account of the greatest of all British slave rebellions, the miseries that led to it, and the momentous changes it wrought.” — Adam Hochschild, author of King Leopold’s Ghost and Bury the Chains

-We live in a world created by the trains.
-They made our modern food system, the beat of our music, our huge corporations and their financing methods, our labor unions, the shapes of national borders, the pleasant leafy suburbs that surround our major cities, our abstract notion of time and space, and our sense of connection with people who may live far out of sight but become still become our neighbors.
-All of these are products of the sweeping heritage of railroads.
+We live in a world created by trains.
+They made our modern food system; the beat of our music; our huge corporations with their financing methods; our labor unions; the shapes of national borders, the suburbs that surround our major cities; our abstract notion of time and space; and our sense of connection with people who may live far out of sight but still become our neighbors.

-An entertaining journey around the world by train, as well as a masterful narrative history, Tom Zoellner’s extraordinary book is a call to re-embrace the train not just as an old friend, but as a weapon against global headaches over trade, traffic, and energy.
+An entertaining journey around the world by train, as well as a masterful narrative history, Tom Zoellner’s extraordinary book is a call to re-embrace the train.
 Trains never went away.
 We just forgot them.
 Now it is time to climb on board again.